5 Tips for an Outdoor Remodel in NYC

 Nate and Michelle turned to landscaping to soften their space.
 Their landscape designer proposed lavender and feather reed grass to frame the seating area and a Japanese Maple tree.
 Justin also suggests other tall plants, like arborvitae, columnar juniper, and yew for privacy.

 In K.V.’s yard, Santi filled in the spotty grass with fresh sod to transform the lawn into a thick green carpet.
 He also added a row of mulch along one wall for a small but manageable garden.
 Potted plants fill out the patio and walkway, providing color and texture.

 Choose low-maintenance plants and automated irrigation

-“Similarly, consider sweet potato vine: It spills down over the side of a planter, creating an elegant look, grows as a groundcover, or can be trained to grow up a trellis or other structure” Justin continued.
+“Similarly, consider sweet potato vine: It spills down over the side of a planter, creating an elegant look.
+It also grows as a groundcover or can be trained to grow up a trellis or other structure,” Justin said.
 “Torenia, also called wishbone flower, is another option you can grow in sun or shade.”
 And if watering is your biggest concern, he advises planting mandevilla, lantana, angelonia, purslane, and evolvulus.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.